buildyourown-nekomi/shipper/README.md

 > Build your own tools.
 Run them your way.

-Shipper isn't here to replace Docker.
+Keelan Engine isn't here to replace Docker.
 It's for devs who want to understand everything they run — down to the filesystem.

 Every **crate** is a portable, isolated root filesystem.